-ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of tumor.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a pancreas NET.
+Use the menu to see other pages.

 Enucleation.
 During this surgery, only the tumor is removed.